Frequently Asked Questions

 Will the water in our rental home be safe to drink?

 Yes, unless we tell you otherwise in your driving directions.
-Currently, our only property that takes water from the lake is Loon Call Cottage.
-Still, it is treated and safe to drink.
+Currently, our only properties that takes water from the lake is Loon Redwood Cabin.
+Redwood Cabin is not drinkable, but drinking water is provided by the homeowner.
 All our other properties take water from the city or the well.
 Properties on well water may not have water that suits your taste - but it will still be safe to drink.

 No. Often, some people will rent and pay for a house from us for a week depending on its availability, but only stay a few nights, forfeiting the rent on the other nights.

 Select a property that you like the most and then the dates you would like to vacation.
 Check the availability of these properties online.
 If they are available, you can proceed to book the property online, or call or e-mail us to book it!
 We're very quick at responding to e-mails.